BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Copenhagen, and what should I pack?
+When is the absolute best time to visit Copenhagen if I want to experience the city like a local?

 What's the deal with 'hygge' and how can I experience it authentically?